You might not know, but you should be cleaning common household items regularly. HGTV shares tips on improving your cleaning habits.

 Don’t you just want to jump into that bed?
 It’s totally inviting … and would look amazing in my hypothetical beach house (you know, the one I dream of owning … someday soon).
-I could totally see myself waking up in that bed and gazing out the window at the lapping waves … sheer bliss.
+I could totally see myself waking up in that bed and gazing out the window … sheer bliss.

 What about you?
 Any makeovers or renovations planned anytime soon?

 So about the magazine … When I saw HGTV’s February/March issue’s cover, I was like Oh!
 Wow!
 It’s just so darn pretty.
 And soothing.
 And it promises a lot of awesome content.
 Personally, I’ll be flipping to the makeovers (shocker, right?) first.
 The bit on money-saving fixes sounds awesome too.

 In the meantime, HGTV sent over these awesome cleaning tips from the issue for me to share with you.
 Enjoy!